0xsmit49/FaiRemix/README.md

 Creators can cite upstream inspiration, collaborators, and tools → And choose how remixable their work is (license + royalty rules).

-All attribution is immutable, onchain, and optionally tied to FAIR3 staking or governance.

 ## ZK Role: